-There I was, happily making photographs with the Nikon F2 that John Smith generously donated to the Jim Grey Home for Wayward Cameras, when John e-mailed me asking: Would I like a Nikon F3 that he didn’t use anymore?
+There I was, happily making photographs with the Nikon F2 that was generously donated to the Jim Grey Home for Wayward Cameras, when the same donor e-mailed me asking: Would I like a Nikon F3 that he didn’t use anymore?

 Does a wino want a case of Thunderbird?

 I can’t add anything to the F3 story that the Internet hasn’t already catalogued.
 Camera-wiki tells the tale well enough.
-The sketch: introduced in 1980 to succeed the venerable F2, the F3 required a battery to operate, which initially alienated most photographers, who trusted all-manual cameras.
+The sketch: introduced in 1980 to succeed the venerable F2, the F3 required batteries to operate (two LR44 or SR44 button cells), which initially alienated most photographers, who trusted all-manual cameras.
 Then Nikon went on to manufacture the F3 for a whopping 21 years.
 Clearly, photographers got over it.

 The HP in this F3’s name stands for High Eyepoint, which is that big round viewfinder.
 Glasses-wearing photographers are supposed to have an easier time seeing into a High Eyepoint viewfinder.
 I wouldn’t know; I wear contacts.
 If you look on eBay, you’ll find more F3HPs than regular F3s.

 The F3 finally brought aperture-priority autoexposure to Nikon’s flagship camera.
 (See the A on the shutter-speed dial?)
 I love aperture-priority shooting, but after shooting the F2 all year I’ve adapted surprisingly well to setting both aperture and shutter speed.
 I could happily keep shooting the F2 as my only camera forever.
 But I admit, I enjoyed setting aperture and letting the F3 figure out the shutter speed.
 It displays both in the viewfinder: the aperture directly off the lens barrel, and shutter speed in a little LED panel.
-The shutter operates steplessly from 8 sec to 1/2000 sec, although the display shows the nearest standard speed.
+Some people complain that the LED panel is too small and dim, but it was fine for my purposes.
+The shutter operates steplessly from 8 sec to 1/2000 sec, although the display shows the nearest standard speed.\

 The F3 accompanied me on a trip to Columbus, Ohio.
 I stopped for coffee in the Short North neighborhood.
 I crouched low to photograph the counter.